Carmenta Tutor Profile: Edward T.

 Tutoring Carmenta’s students has been a rewarding and enjoyable experience for me.
 Carmenta’s students are highly motivated and hard-working, and as a result they bring a level of engagement and knowledge to the lessons which is very pleasing for the teacher.
 I have been impressed with every one of my students so far and I have high hopes for their long-term academic careers.

-Tutoring online is something I have done before.
+Tutoring through Skype is something I have done before.
 The video element allows the teacher and student to share graphs, equations, and other images with each other quickly and effectively.
-I receive the work they want to go over by email ahead of time and all my materials are readily available at my desk, making each online lesson as productive, if not even more so, than an in-person lesson.
+I receive the work they want to go over by email ahead of time and all my materials are readily available at my desk, making each lesson as productive, if not even more so, than an in-person lesson.

 Pacific (North America)